Programming the TK-931

-I prefer the jumper method, using two .062” Molex pins and a short piece of 18AWG wire make a jumper.
+I prefer the grounded mic clip to the jumper method, but if you do not want to use a grounded mic clip then you can make a wire jumper to fit the on the rear Molex connector using two .062” Molex pins and a short piece of 18AWG wire.
 Please note: you MUST unplug the rear Molex connector when programming the radio or you will be unable to program the radio (see the programming troubleshooting section of this guide for further details).
 If you prefer the grounded microphone hook method then keep in mind when the microphone is off hook the radio will be in carrier squelch mode.
 If you do use the grounded microphone hook method and the radio is scanning and you remove the microphone from the hanger the radio will stop scanning and go to the system that “Off Hook Revert” is programmed as; either “Last Used” or “Last Call”.

 If you already have a TK-931, which has been programmed for the 33cm band, you will be out of luck if you want to try and use clone mode for programming!
 Clone mode only functions when commercial frequencies are programmed in and will not function once amateur frequencies have been entered.